 SSR Source Description Gas Included (I) or Excluded (E) Quantification Method Justification/Explanation CH4 E N/A Excluded, as this emission source is assumed to be very small.
-7. GHG Emissions Increases in production outside the project area, sometimes CO 2 I If aggregate level yields are found to have statistically decreased due to project activities, there is an assumed increase in GHG emissions from shifted production that must be estimated and included. from Shifted Production referred to as "indirect land use change," may occur if yields are CH4 I Method in Section 5.4.2 (Leakage) significantly and negatively affected by a project activity.
+7. GHG Emissions from Shifted Production (Leakage) Increases in production outside the project area, sometimes referred to as "indirect land use change," may occur if yields are significantly and negatively affected by a project activity.
+CO 2 I Method in Section 5.4.2 statistically decreased due to protect there is an assumed increase in If aggregate level yields are found to have CH4 1 there is an assumed increase in GHG emissions from shifted production that must be estimated and included.
 N 2 O I 8.
-GHG Emissions from Synthetic Fertilizer Decreases in use of synthetic N fertilizer on fields may affect the amount of synthetic fertilizer produced and indirectly cause reduction of GHGs associated with fertilizer production.
+GHG Emissions from Synthetic Fertilizer Production Decreases in use of synthetic N fertilizer on fields may affect the amount of synthetic fertilizer produced and indirectly cause reduction of GHGs associated with fertilizer production.
 CO 2 E N/A It is conservative to exclude this category because, in all cases, emissions from this SSR will decrease.
 Also, the source is "indirect," meaning that reductions take place offsite, and are difficult to link directly to project activities of a single field.
 Finally, in some regions, emissions from fertilizer production will be directly regulated under a capped industry and including this source would lead to double counting.
-N 2 O E N/A Production CH 4 E N/A 9.
-GHG Emissions from Production and Use of Chemical Inputs Changes in nutrient management practices may impact how much lime or herbicides are used on fields CO 2 E N/A Excluded, as approved project activities are unlikely to materially increase the use of lime or herbicides used on fields.
-The very small changes in herbicide and/or lime demand due to nitrogen management projects are unlikely to have an effect on herbicide and/or lime production.
-N 2 O E CH4 E
+N 2 O E N/A CH4 E N/A 9.
+GHG Emissions from Production and Use of Chemical Inputs Changes in nutrient management practices may impact how much lime or herbicides are used on fields CO 2 Е unlikely to materially increase the use or herbicides used on fields.
+The ve changes in herbicide and/or lime de to nitrogen management projects ar Excluded, as approved project activities are unlikely to materially increase the use of lime N 2 O E or herbicides used on fields.
+The very small changes in herbicide and/or lime demand due CH4 E to have an effect on herbicide and/or lime

-5 Quantifying GHG Emission Reductions
+Quantifying GHG Emission Reductions